watcol/barbel/README.md

 you can easily create and maintain various types of documents, setting scripts, etc.

 ## Features
-- For user
+- For users
   - [ ] Configuration using TOML
   - [ ] Global options across renderers
-- For developer
+- For developers
   - [ ] Handlebars template engine
   - [ ] Handlebars helper script